johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-05-12-serialising-aspnet-method-calls-for-later-execution/index.md

 We then do some more reflection gymnastics to ensure that the parameters that are passed to the method are of the correct type.
 When it deserialises the parameters, the converter will make a best guess on the types of the parameters.
 If a parameter is not of the correct type, it uses `Convert.ChangeType` to convert the parameter to the correct type.
 The canonical example of this is converting a `double` to a `decimal`.

-Now it is ready to call the method.
-Because it's likely that these will be `async` methods, we expect them to return a `Task`.
-It's possible there may be a value returned as well, and if there is we unwrap it and return it.
+With all this done, the `MethodCallInvoker` is ready to call the method.
+Because it's likely that the method being invoked will be an `async` method, we expect them to return a `Task`.
+It's possible there may be a value returned as well, and if there is we unwrap it from the `Task` and return it.

 ## How do we use the `MethodCallInvoker`?